wso2/product-iots/README.md

 * Share device operations/data with other users
 * Distribute and manage applications/firmware of devices
 * Edge computing powered by the WSO2 Complex Event Processor (CEP) streaming engine (Siddhi - https://github.com/wso2/siddhi)
-* Out of the Box support for some known device types such as Raspberry Pi, Arduino Uno,...etc
+* Out of the Box support for some known device types such as Raspberry Pi, Arduino Uno etc.
 * Supports mobile platforms such as Android, Windows, and iOS.

 #### Mobile Device and App Management
-* Implement self-service device enrollment and management for iOS, Android and Windows devices
+* Implement self-service device enrollment and management for iOS, Android, and Windows devices
 * Provide policy-driven device and profile management for security, data, and device features
 * Enable compliance monitoring for applied policies on devices and role-based access control
 * Provision/de-provision apps to multiple enrolled devices per user and to enrolled devices based on roles